 John brings extensive industry experience as a Biotechnology Manager with a focus on the strategic design and implementation of drug development programs.
 John’s previous roles have included Pharmaceutical Development Manager at BioDiem Ltd, where he was responsible for managing the preclinical, clinical and regulatory aspects of BioDiem’s drug development programs, and Preclinical Development Manager at Amrad Corporation Ltd where he was responsible for the management of preclinical drug development projects.
 His experience extends from drug discovery, to the phase I-II clinical phases of drug development.
 John has a PhD in Neuroscience and a Post Graduate Diploma in Drug Evaluation and Pharmaceutical Science, both from the University of Melbourne and is a Graduate of the Australian Institute of Company Directors.

-Investment Manager, Brisbane
+Investment Director, Technology, Brisbane

 Senior Technology Transfer and Licensing Officer, RIC, University of Melbourne

 Katrina has over 9 years experience in commercialisation of early stage technologies within both the University and Investment sectors.
 Katrina leads the Life Sciences Portfolio within the IP & Technology Transfer team in RIC at the University of Melbourne and is involved in assessing, protecting and developing University technologies as well as identifying and negotiating with commercial partners or investors to further develop and exploit these technologies.